 Owners of interests in pass-through entities (S corporation, LLC and partnerships) are eligible for tax credits of up to $10,000 of a taxpayer’s tax liability from pass-through entities.
-The liability is calculated at 6% of Georgia estimated taxable income from pass-through entities selected by the taxpayer.
+The liability is calculated at 5.5% of Georgia estimated taxable income from pass-through entities selected by the taxpayer.
 The individual taxpayer, not the pass-through entity, is awarded the tax credit.
+Therefore, the paperwork must be submitted to the DOR in the name of the individual owner, rather than in the name of the business (pass through entity).

 GRACE urges you to consult with your tax professional to determine the specifics of your personal tax situation.